Nghi Sơn Refinery: Construction

-The refinery is designed and built by a syndicate of EPC contractors including JGC Corporation and Chiyoda Corporation from Japan, GS Engineering & Construction Corporation and SK Engineering & Construction Co. from South Korea, Technip from France and Malaysia's Technip Geoproduction.
+The refinery was designed and built by a syndicate of EPC contractors including JGC Corporation and Chiyoda Corporation from Japan, GS Engineering & Construction Corporation and SK Engineering & Construction Co. from South Korea, Technip from France and Malaysia's Technip Geoproduction.
 70% of the construction costs will be financed through the Japan Bank for International Cooperation.
 According to Bloomberg, JGC won the EPC contract to build the refinery in 2011.

 Consortium

-The project is developed by a consortium of international companies.
-Petrovietnam holds 25.1%, Idemitsu Kosan and Kuwait Petroleum International each hold a 35.1% each, and Mitsui Chemicals has the remaining 4.7% of shares.
+The project was developed by a consortium of international companies.
+Petrovietnam holds 25.1%, Idemitsu Kosan and Kuwait Petroleum International each hold a 35.1% share and Mitsui Chemicals has the remaining 4.7% of shares.
 A contract to set up a joint venture was signed on 7 April 2008.

+Operations

+The refinery began its first production of MOGAS 92 in May 2018, it started commercial operations in mid-November 2018.